wp-plugins/picasa/readme.txt

 There are four parameters you can configure under administator panel `options/picasaweb`:

-1. username - The username of your picasa web albums.
+1. `username` - The username of your picasa web albums.
 Password is not needed.
 So this plugin only display your public albums.
-2. photo height- The height of your photos displayed.
+2. `photo height`- The height of your photos displayed.
 Customize it to fit your template.
-3. url - Customize the url to browse your photos.
+3. `url` - Customize the url to browse your photos.
-4. Cache Directory - the cache diretory of your albums information. make sure the diretory is writable.
+4. `Cache Directory` - the cache diretory of your albums information. make sure the diretory is writable.

 = uninstall instruction =

 1. deactivate the plugin or remove the plugin files.

-=  =
+= customize plugin template =

 As said in description section, this plugin need to do a lot of work to fit into your template.